hhl/hhl/sddm-themes-hhl/README.md

  - _The themes for siduction have other release names!_

 - mammoth has just another background and i play more with the technik,
-  the better choise is to use openspace.
+  - the better choise is to use openspace!

 - ##### Work with openspace:
  - You can change the background by your own.
 Take a look to theme.conf!
  - If you choose to use a light background search for